WHEN THE HACKER WINS

 CASE HISTORY – Small business loses important Contract

 A rival organisation with hostile intentions collected key information about a manufacturing Company over a period of time and used it against them.
 The attackers used social media sites to identify key employees to: –

 - contact details

 - current work projects.

 Armed with this information the adversary sent targeted and realistic spear phishing emails to several staff in different teams, containing attachments infected with malware.
-A laptop containing intellectual property had been stolen from a Director during a business trip.
+Intellectual property stolen from a Director’s laptop during his business trip.

 The attacker used the malware capability together with the stolen laptop to get into the network and extract vital information about the Company and its contract bid.
 Using stolen intellectual property, they produced a rival bid at a lower cost.

 As a result, the Company lost out on the sizeable contract.
 Sadly, without this work, it was impossible to maintain the full workforce, resulting in redundancies for half the workforce.
 The press picked this up and as a result, lasting reputational damage together with a further loss of business occurred.

 For help in reviewing your potential level of risk from cyber-attacks, contact us today